waltermanias/cdk-poc/README.md

 The deploy process is very streightforward.
 Just run the next command:

 1. Open a terminal and navigate to the project root.
+2. Because we have to deploy the code of our lambda, we have to configure AWS to receive it.
+Execute `cdk bootstrap aws://{account-number}/{region} [--profile profile-name]`.
+You can find the AccountID in **MyAccount** menú.
+This will create a bucket to upload all files.
-2. Execute `cdk deploy`.
+3. Execute `cdk deploy [--profile profile-name]`.
-3. You will have to confirm the resources that you're going to deploy, specially related to the security.
+4. You will have to confirm the resources that you're going to deploy, specially related to the security.
-4. If you go to AWS Console and open CloudFormation service, you'll find there the template.
+5. If you go to AWS Console and open CloudFormation service, you'll find there the template.

 ## Troubleshotting